celo-org/celo-monorepo/packages/docs/validator-guide/celo-foundation-voting-policy.md

 Anticipated vote date for selected applicants in Cohort 7: **May 1, 2021**

 {% hint style="info" %}
-Note: Anticipated vote date for new cohort is a best-guess estimate given the requirements and coordination when it comes to voting new applicants, as well as potential delays when it comes to KYC process on new applicants.
+Note: The anticipated vote date for new cohorts is a best-guess estimate given the requirements and coordination when it comes to voting for new applicants.
 {% endhint %}